 - Other chronic, non-healing wounds

 We start by assessing your wound, including its initial cause and why it is persisting.
 We also look at any other conditions you may have that can affect your wound healing.
 Our diagnostic approach may include lab work, wound cultures, a nutritional assessment and other strategies.

 We use a number of effective wound healing techniques, including hyperbaric oxygen therapy.
-Community Wound Healing and Hyperbaric Center is the only facility in the area with this state-of-the-art therapy.
+Community Wound Healing & Hyperbaric Center is the only facility in the area with this state-of-the-art therapy.

-You will receive comprehensive care from our providers, John Payne, MD and Matt McNutt, FNP.
+You will receive comprehensive care from our providers, Bill Huval, MD.
 Your treatment may also include appointments with physician specialists in areas such as: infectious disease, podiatry, vascular surgery, plastic surgery or cardiology.
 In addition, you may see a certified nutritionist, a certified diabetes educator or other experts in specific aspects of wound healing.

 You can trust your wound care to our skilled providers, our physician specialists and other experts.
 We count you and your family as part of your care team, and always answer any questions about your condition and treatments.
 Your healing is our top priority.